offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 Each subpeptide then will have its mass-to-charge ratio measured, which in turn gets converted to a set of potential masses by performing basic math.
 With these potential masses, it's possible to infer the sequence of the peptide.

-However, special consideration needs to be given to the real-world practical problems with mass spectrometry.
+Special consideration needs to be given to the real-world practical problems with mass spectrometry.
 Specifically, the spectrum_MS given back by a mass spectrometer will very likely ...

  * miss mass-to-charge ratios for some fragment_NORMs of the intended molecule (missing entries).
  * include mass-to-charge ratios for fragment_NORMs of unintended molecules (faulty entries).